How to Get Help Paying Your Car Insurance

 1. Call your insurance company

-2. Make cuts in your budget
+2. Make budget cuts

 A good budget is flexible and can be adjusted when necessary.
 You should be able to quickly identify non-essential expenses you can reduce or cut entirely, like dining out, entertainment, coffee shops, hobbies, and online/streaming services.
-By eliminating extra “wants,” you’ll free up money to cover the “need” of paying for car insurance.
+By eliminating extra “wants,” you 'll free up money to cover the “need” of paying for car insurance.

 ➢RELATED: Need Money Now?
 6 Ways to Find Cash